-Newel posts are the large supporting posts that occur intermittently, or at corners or ends of a balustrade to which the handrail is attached.
+Secret compartments within a newel post is not a new concept.
+Stashing valuables in stair posts has been done for centuries.
+Newel posts are the large supporting posts that occur intermittently or at corners or ends of a balustrade to which the handrail is attached.
 They provide the greatest structural support of the balustrade.
 Over the centuries a wide variety of styles and designs have occurred and continue to reoccur.
-There are basically two categories of wood newel posts, turned and box.
-Within these categories there are virtually unlimited design possibilities.
-Today however, I’d like to discuss box newel posts and a particular new feature that woodstairs.com has recently revived.
+There are basically two categories of wood newel posts, turned newel posts and box newel posts.
+Within these categories, there are virtually unlimited design possibilities.
+Today I’d like to discuss box newel posts and a particular new feature that woodstairs.com has recently revived.

 It is rumored that in historical times a copy of the house plans were rolled up and placed in a newel post upon completion, thereby sealed within the secret compartment within the box newel post.
-In addition they have been used as a sort of time capsule with some relevant articles sealed inside.
+Box Post with Hidden Compartments have also been used as a sort of time capsule with some relevant articles sealed inside.
 Also, occasionally secret compartments were created, into which items could basically be hidden in plain sight.
 The top cap became a lid and the items were immediately accessible to those who knew the secret.
 It is this feature which woodstairs.com has revived.

-The advantages of a permanent hidden box are obvious, but I will describe them anyway, from my personal experience.
+The advantages of a permanently hidden box are obvious, but I will describe them anyway, from my personal experience.
 First, it is my habit to drop my keys and wallet inside when I arrive home and therefore I don’t misplace them anymore (at least at home).
-The Hidden Boxes eliminate the clutter of these small items around the house.
+The secret compartment eliminates the clutter of these small items around the house.
 Finally, these items are hidden “in plain sight” which opens up a wide range of uses in itself.

 So far the response has been terrific with over half of our customers who select box newels selecting one of the Hidden Box options.
 We are excited about this feature and are continuously adapting it with new ideas and custom requests.
-While we have begun to offer this feature on our products, we are currently updating our website to reflect this option with the required drop down boxes, images, descriptions, etc. For the short term however, if you are interested in this cleaver addition, just contact us when you are ready to order and we will manually add the Hidden Box to your selections.
+While we have begun to offer this feature on our products, we are currently updating our website to reflect this option with the required drop down boxes, images, descriptions, etc. For the short term, if you are interested in this clever addition, just contact us when you are ready to order and we will manually add the Hidden Box to your selections.
 CustomersFirst@WoodStairs.com or 888-390-7245 We’ve engineered this feature to be as reasonably priced as possible, considering the components involved and the advantages it adds to your home and balustrade.
-A single Hidden Box is about $50 per newel while the Double Hidden Box option adds about $75.
+A single secret compartment is about $50 per newel while the Double Secret Compartment option adds about $75.